 3. Jeju Folk Village

-Learn about Jeju Islands unique culture and customs in this wonderful folk village!
-Located at the east coast on Jeju Island, Jeju Folk Village is a small town that holds a vast amount of culture.
+Learn about Jeju Islands’ unique culture and customs in this wonderful folk village!
+Located on the east coast of Jeju Island, Jeju Folk Village is a small town that holds a vast amount of culture.
 The Jeju Folk Village shows the unique culture of Jeju Island: the black lava rock walls, the straight but curvy alleys to block the wind, and the stone grandfather statues (Harubang), which have become a prime feature of the landscape.
 The local black-haired pigs and tongsi (pigsty/restroom) are especially well-known characteristics of Jeju folk culture.
 You can see and experience it all here!

 4. Hamdeok Beach

 Hamdeok Beach is famous for its clean and shallow water, attracting many family visitors during summer vacations.
 The beach offers great scenery with its emerald-blue water, an arched bridge over black basalt and a red lighthouse.
 If you visit Hamdeok in the evening, you may think it’s not much of a beach, but that’s because the tides have come in and covered most of the beach.
 If you visit Hamdeok Beach in the morning, however, you are in for a treat.

 In the morning the tide goes out and you’re left with an amazingly huge sand bar with plenty of space for people to spread out, tide pools for little ones to play in safely and rocks to hunt around for crabs and other shellfish. which also serves as a stunning view and photo opportunity!